 One of the arches of the church also contains a famous fresco by Raphael called “Sibyls receiving angelic instruction,” which was completed in 1514, nearly a decade after Bramante’s cloister was completed as it was built between 1500 and 1504.

-The cloister is remarkable because it contains two stories columned arcades, with the second story having columns in between the lower story’s arches as well.
+The cloister is remarkable because it contains two stories with columned arcades, with the second story having columns in between the lower story’s arches as well.

 6. Bramante Staircase